Can I Learn Too?

 Illustration: Say: “Look up here.
 I need you to pay attention.”
 (Do this after the illustration but don’t look at anyone in particular just in a general direction on both sides.)

 Question: How many of you thought I was talking to you?
-IRaise your hand:
+IRaise your hand: How many of you thought I was talking to your friend?

 The Bible teaches to say God’s name when we start off praying.